sindhukrovvidi/stackoverflow/README.md

 . . .

 ## Instructions to generate and view coverage report
 `npm run test` in the server folder runs the jest tests and creates a coverage report in html.
 It can be accessed in server/coverage/index.html

 ## Instructions to run docker
-I already made the changes but make sure the mongo url is updated to mongodb://mongodb:27017/fake_so in init.js, destroy.js and config.js.
+Make sure the mongo url is updated to mongodb://mongodb:27017/fake_so in init.js, destroy.js and config.js.
 To run the application on local the mongo url has to be updated to mongodb://localhost:27017/fake_so

 ## Extra Credit Section (if applicable)